We’re here when you need us.

 Where can I receive hospice services?

 Hospice services are available in your private home, retirement community, or long-term care facility.
 Inpatient hospice is also available at the VNA Arthur B. and Ethel V. Horton Hospice Center, based on your choices and medical needs.
-At VNA of NWI, inpatient hospice care takes place in a facility that is wholly dedicated to hospice care.
-VNA Hospice is an ACHC Accredited program.
+At VNA Hospice NWI, inpatient hospice care takes place in a facility that is wholly dedicated to hospice care.
+VNA Hospice NWI is an ACHC Accredited program.

 Does insurance cover hospice care?